Principia College: History

-Although Principia College was born out of The Principia, founded by Mary Kimball Morgan in 1898, the name Principia was not adopted until the year 1898.
+Although Principia College was born out of The Principia, founded by Mary Kimball Morgan in 1898, the name Principia was not adopted until 1898.
 As Morgan's school grew, the founder of Christian Science, Mary Baker Eddy, approved The Principia's reference as a Christian Science school.
 Emerging from the Principia Lower, Middle, and Upper Schools founded between 1898 and 1906, Principia College was established with a purpose of "serving the Cause of Christian Science through appropriate channels open to it as an educational institution."
-The college, however, has no official affiliation with the Christian Science Church and Christian Science is not taught as a subject, but its principles form the basis of community life at Principia.
+The college, however, has no official affiliation with the Christian Science Church and Christian Science is not taught as a subject, but its teachings form the basis of community life at Principia.
 The first Upper School class graduated in 1906 and it is from this class that a junior college was established, whose first alumni graduated in 1917.
 Principia College has been accredited by the Higher Learning Commission since 1923.

-Following this time period, architect Bernard Maybeck was commissioned to design a new college campus in Elsah, Illinois and by 1931 ground was broken on what would become Maybeck's largest commission.
+Architect Bernard Maybeck was commissioned to design a new college campus in Elsah, Illinois.
+By 1931, ground was broken on what would become his largest commission.

 On the Principia College grounds is Eliestoun House, designed by Alexander Wadsworth Longfellow Jr. and completed in 1890.
 When Principia began moving to Elsah, guests stayed there, including Mary Kimball Morgan and Bernard Maybeck.